Right to housing: South Africa

 In South Africa, section 26 of Chapter Two of the Constitution establishes that "everyone has the right to have access to adequate housing".
 The Department of Human Settlements is tasked with implementing this mandate.
 Based on recent data, around 3.6 million South Africans still live in shacks or informal settlements (2013 data), while it is estimated that around 200,000 are homeless or living on the streets (2015 data).

+Based on a survey of human rights experts administered by the Human Rights Measurement Initiative in 2019, South Africa is doing only 69.6% of what should be possible at its level of income on the right to housing.

 United States

 Most jurisdictions in the United States have no right to shelter.
 One exception is Massachusetts, where families (but not homeless individuals) do have the right to shelter.
 In California, runaway children have the right to be admitted to emergency shelters without parental consent.
-New York City also recognizes a right to emergency shelter.
+New York City also recognizes a right to emergency shelter, established in the 1981 consent decree for Callahan v.
+Carey.